lexijax/posteventmessaginginfo/docs/help.md

-If you would like to contribute to this community documentation, you have a few options:
+If you would like to contribute to this community documentation, you have a couple of options:

 ## Contribute content changes
 Then just drop an email to <m.stibbs@nhs.net> or <tony@nhs.net> and we'll help you get it published!